quexiang/Fast-STWR/README.md

 News:
 1.Welcome to read and comment our article "A Spatiotemporal Weighted Regression Model (STWRv1.0) for Analyzing Local Non-stationarity in Space and Time",which can be accessed via the link below:https://doi.org/10.5194/gmd-2019-292

 2.We are now developing a network tool for Fast-STWR.
-Its trial version can be accessed via http://deeptime.cloud/paleoclimate after registered.This tool is integrated in "Analysizing Data" of STWR.
-Due to current  “deeptime.cloud” server constraints, now you can only set running number of MPI cores max to 2.

 Parallel Computing for Fast Spatiotemporal Weighted Regression